-As much as we regret the need to cancel Sunday services, we are also very aware of the need to do what we can to help protect the health of our members and our whole community during this state of emergency declared by the governor.
-One of the best ways we can do that is by staying away from gatherings of people as much as possible.
-“Social Distance” is simply one of the best tools we have to prevent the spread of the sometimes-deadly virus that is in our midst.
+As much as we regret the need to cancel public Sunday services, we are also very aware of the need to do what we can to help protect the health of our members and our whole community during this state of emergency declared by the governor.
+We urge everyone to follow the recommendations of public health officials to help prevent the spread of this virus.
+Stay home whenever possible.
+If you must go out, wear a face covering, and maintain at least six feet of distance from people who are not of your household.

 This is a big change for us.
 Gathering on “The Lord’s Day” to hear God’s word together, pray together, and break bread together, has been the core ritual of our faith for two millennia.
 Our Baptismal Covenant asks us to affirm that we intend to “continue in the apostles’ teaching and fellowship, in the breaking of bread, and in the prayers.”
 To give up this central practice of our faith is disconcerting.